zerothi/pythonsupport-page/docs/essentials_first/vscode.rst

 .. card::

-    You can start a terminal from VScode, which works just like in the terminal app.
+    You can start a terminal from VS code, which works just like in the terminal app.

             .. tab-set::